 - Use Snell's law to determine the index of refraction of various materials

 On reflection, angle incident to the surface equals angle reflected from the surface.
 In optics, the angle of a light ray is determined from the normal (perpendicular or 90 degrees) to the surface.

 On refraction, light bends in traveling from one medium to another.
 This is described by Snell's law;

 The parameter n is a property of a medium called index of refraction (a material's index of refraction is related to the speed of light v in the material by n=c/v ).
 Note, angles in Snell's law are determined from the normal to the surface.
 Of interest, by measuring the angle that light makes at the boundary, one can determine index of refraction for the medium.

 In this lab a laser is used as a collimated beam of bright light that can be easily traced through its traveled path.
 In addition, a computer simulation is used to help understand total internal reflection.

 This experiment is to be done separately by student partners (partners will have different data).
 Students are asked to complete all of one component and then move onto another component.
 Components can be done in any order.

 For each component of this experiment (including the computer simulation), sketch the position of all light beams and refraction mediums (note, better results are obtained with larger incidence angles).
-Measure the incident and refracted angles from the sketch using a protractor (with the computer simulation, drag the pointed to display an direct angle).
+Measure the incident and refracted angles from the sketch using a protractor (with the computer simulation, use the protractor tool).
 Determine the index of refraction for the material.
 Also do any additional requirements for each component.

 For this experiment, you are required to make your own sketches and measurements.
 These sketches and measurements are expected to be different than your partner's.